PCT Long-distance Permits #

 - In Oregon and Washington, please also fill out permits when you pass by a permit box.
 This helps us understand how many people are using an area, which in turn, helps us better protect this fragile trail.

 - If you’re entering Canada via the PCT, you’ll need a Canada PCT Entry Permit.
-Note: For 2023, please check the status of the Canadian border for any pandemic-related border closures.

 You’re likely to visit places that require extra permits and fees.
 Campgrounds, park entrances, and other special use fees are not covered by this permit.
 Please pay the collecting agency directly.